 Our brains are designed to keep us safe from harm.
 They do this so well that, sometimes, stressful events can overwhelm us long after we are safe.
 This can affect our learning, creativity, relationships, and even our physical health.
 Research has taught us, though, that there are ways to form new pathways in the brain that make us more resilient.
 Our goal is to share these simple, practical tools with others so that we can all stay healthy and connected in tough times.

 Our resiliency educators teach about trauma, the brain, and the human nervous system in a way that people of all ages and backgrounds can understand.
 Our simple, teachable format is designed for anyone to learn.
 We have conducted hundreds of trainings for schools, mental health agencies, faith communities, and healthcare institutions, in addition to educating first responders, domestic violence and homeless shelter staff, and community organizers.

-If you are interested in attending an upcoming event or would like to host a class or training in your area, please let us know.
+If you are interested in attending an upcoming event or would like to host a Reconnect for Resilience™ or other workshop in your area, please let us know.
 We are also available to answer your questions and can offer tools and other resources to promote resilience in your community.

 In our workshops and professional development programs, we teach practical, science-based tools designed to help people calm down quickly during times of stress.
 These tools can be used alone or with someone else to help us reset and build our resilience when times are tough.

 Check out the videos below, developed in partnership with Edutopia, to see how simple and easy-to-use they really are!